-Plot vs character – which one comes first?
+Plot vs character – what’s more important?

-Get to know your characters
+How to get to know your characters

-Make a character mood board
+Character mood board

 If you’re good at drawing you could sketch out your characters to help you to visualise them.
-For more depth, (or if you’re just not an artist) make a character ‘mood board’.
+For more depth, (or if you’re just not an artist) make a character “mood board”.
 Cut images from magazines and papers, or even collect objects related to your character, so your mood board becomes a mood box.
 The images could be anything – people that look like your character or their family, places they’ve been, food they like, the car they drive.
 Alternatively, the Internet is full of pictures and has many free online spaces you can pillage.
-Pinterest is a very useful resource for this as well as other areas of writing.
+Pinterest is a useful resource for this as well as other areas of writing.

 And that’s the end of that bit.
 Next up – plotting!
 I hope you’re enjoying these.
 Any comments or queries, please leave a comment below!